blitz-serving/trace-replayer/README.md

 ## Features

-- Replay Qwen traces and construct prompts based on block hashes
+- Replay anonymous traces and construct prompts based on block hashes
-- End-to-end request replay for OpenAI and TGI APIs
+- End-to-end request replay using OpenAI and TGI compatible APIs
 - Exports results in **JSONL** format for post-processing
 - High throughput with low resource usage:
   - ~30 CPU threads can saturate a 16-instance model cluster